NotTimTam/cms/README.md

 To create an interface for content curation and elegant front-end GUI for users to explore that content.

+Instead of my normal development environment, I decided to push myself to the limit.

+Just me, an old laptop, and VSCode.
+I decided to rely as little on NPM packages as possible, building subsystems from scratch to provide a lightweight, dependable, dependency-less CMS system that boasts competitive features, all for free, forever.

 ## Core Object Types

 -   Menu &mdash; Functions like a Joomla menu.
 The site should have a main menu and a default landing page.
 Menus can be considered internal, portioned off "mini-sites."